intricatecloud/cs5356-docs/docs/unit-1-static-sites/page-layouts.md

 ## Rows and Columns

 In this unit, we're going to be working through implementing a provided prototype.
 Take a look at [this prototype on Figma](https://www.figma.com/file/H85eC9Nup1D780yoHIzlBh/CS-5356-Prototype-%231?node-id=632571%3A639&t=BRyBAgk6xCn0zvKE-0), for example.

 The first step to take is to divide up the page into rows and columns.
 And the you divide each row into more rows and columns, until enough things are on the page.
+The only catch - A column cannot contain 2 rows.
+A column can only exist in one row at a time.

 Let's start here...